-From his infamous romances (we’re looking at you RiRi, J-Lo, Nicki Minaj) to dodging shade from Pusha T, to confirming he is indeed a father, Drake has come a long way from his young Degrassi days.
+From his infamous rumored flings (we’re looking at you RiRi, SZA, and J-Lo) to heated rap battles with Meek Mill, Pusha T, and Kanye West, to confirming that he is indeed a father, Drake has come a long way from his young Degrassi days.

-It’s a story that never gets old.
-An unknown rapper releases a mixtape; dates Rihanna (maybe?) and then gets seven-figure offers from a string of major labels.
+Another mixtape, we know.
+So Far Gone is just so important to list because it’s basically the beginning of Drake’s meteoric rise in the hip-hop game.
+It’s is a story that never gets old.
+An unknown rapper releases a mixtape and then gets seven-figure offers from a string of major labels.
 Okay, Drake wasn’t entirely unknown since he was fresh off Degrassi, but you get the gist.

 3. Thank Me Later (2010)

 In his debut LP, Thank Me Later, Drake outdid Kanye with the word “I.” He uses the word 410 times, while Kanye used it 220 times in The College Dropout.